 If the tenant doesn’t respond to the eviction notice, the landlord can go ahead and file a complaint in a relevant court.
 As the landlord, you need to remember to include the following details on the complaint:

 After notarization by the county clerk, the two documents will be forwarded to the county sheriff or any other process server for onward delivery to the tenant.
 Generally speaking, it can take approximately 5 days from the moment the court issues the summons to when the tenant is served.

-After being served with the summons and complaint, the tenant may choose to contest their removal.
+After being served with the summons and complaint, the tenant might choose to contest their removal in court.
 In Florida, the response must be done in writing and filed with the court’s clerk within 5 days.

-In attempt to stop legal proceedings, tenant eviction defenses might include:
+In attempt to stop legal proceedings, tenant eviction defenses in court might include:

 - The eviction process was based on discriminatory reasons in violation of the Fair Housing Act.